Struggling with Attending Grandpas Funeral - AITA for Missing the Service?

 Comment from u/SnooSprouts6437

 Funerals serve a vital psychological function by helping individuals process their grief and say goodbye to their loved ones.
-Dr. Robert Neimeyer, a leading grief researcher, emphasizes that these gatherings allow for communal mourning, which is essential for emotional healing.
-The presence of friends and family at such events provides a supportive environment where shared memories and collective sorrow can be expressed, creating a sense of belonging during an incredibly difficult time.
+The presence of friends and family at such events creates a supportive environment where shared memories and collective sorrow can be expressed, fostering a sense of belonging during an incredibly difficult time.

 However, it's important to recognize that missing a funeral doesn't mean one cannot still honor their loved one.
 There are many ways to commemorate a life that has passed.
-Creating a personal tribute, such as writing a heartfelt letter or crafting a memory book filled with cherished photos and stories, can serve as a meaningful alternative.
 This process not only facilitates closure but also helps individuals express their grief in a tangible way, allowing them to keep the memory of their loved one alive.

 Comment from u/SWOhioBiBBW